henrychris/EventManagement/EventModule/README.md

 ﻿# EventModule
-The EventModule is a C# library that provides functionality for handling events in a modular way.
+The EventModule is a class library that provides functionality for handling events in a modular way.

-## Installation
-To use the EventModule in your project, you can install it via NuGet:

 ## Usage
+To use the EventModule, first add a reference to it from the API project.
-To use the EventModule, you can add it to your IServiceCollection and IApplicationBuilder in your Startup.cs file:
+Next, you can add it to your IServiceCollection and IApplicationBuilder in your Startup.cs file:

 ```
 using EventModule.Extensions;